Powrót do strony głównej

 17.15.
 R = R + 1

 Table S.19.
-Step 19 of the algorithm specified in Table 1
+Step 19 (20 VMPC Stream Cipher outputs) of the algorithm specified in Table 1

 3. Performance of the VMPC-MAC scheme